KhronosGroup/glTF/extensions/2.0/Khronos/KHR_behavior/README.md

 ### Parameters

+Parameters can be passed a [Type](#types) compatible json value, a reference to another node's output socket or a reference to a variable.

 In addition to specifying the required parameter names, nodes also define the type of the parameter.
-Automatic type conversions according to the rules in [Automatic casting](#automatic-casting) take place when connecting compatible types to the parameter.
+Automatic type conversions according to the rules in [Automatic casting](#automatic-casting) take place when connecting compatible types to the parameter as output socket reference or variable reference.
+Automatic casting does not apply to json values, these must be of the same type as the node's parameter.

-Parameters can be passed a [Type](#types) compatible json value, a reference to another node's output socket or a reference to a variable.

 #### Json Value

-For constant values that are not evaluated by previous nodes in the behavior graph, constant json values can be passed to parameters.
+Constant json values can directly be passed to parameters.
+Passing a value that doesn't correspond to the parameters type is invalid, e.g passing a `1.0` number literal to a boolean parameter is not allowed.

 ```json
 {